Pick the Best Plan for your Trip Abroad

 Adventure Sports Insurance isn’t just for those thrill seekers!
 There are lots of activities that you may not think of that may not be covered by your regular insurance.
 Here are some examples of activities that may be considered adventure sports and are commonly found at all-inclusive resorts:

 - Horseback riding

 While you wouldn’t participate in winter activities at most all-inclusive resorts, if you have a cold weather destination in mind, consider the following sports:

 - Glacier walking

-As you plan your vacation, if there is any possibility you might participate in these, or similar activities, consider extreme sports insurance.
+As you plan your vacation, if there is any possibility you might participate in these or similar activities, consider extreme sports insurance.
 That way, if you are injured while participating in these activities, medical coverage will be available.
-Otherwise, you may be forced to pay out of pocked and even a broken bone could set you back thousands of dollars.
+Otherwise, you may be forced to pay out of pocket, and even a broken bone could set you back thousands of dollars.
 Plan to be safe and plan to have the insurance you might need too.

 Emergency Medical Evacuation Insurance